 - Ladle the chili into serving bowls.
 Sprinkle with the Parmesan cheese and chopped parsley.

-Giada’s Chicken and White Bean Chili Recipe…It’s What’s For Dinner
+Giada’s Ground Chicken Chili with White Beans …It’s What’s For Dinner

 Why Trust These Recipes?
 Lea Ann Brown has lived, worked and played in Colorado for 45 years.
 She has immersed herself in the Colorado Culinary space, is a Culinary School Graduate and publishes her Colorado food Blog, Cooking On The Ranch.